 What are my video requirements for my new receiver?

 At this point, you should have a good idea of the minimum audio requirements of your new receiver and the process of elimination should have narrowed the field pretty dramatically.
-The majority of the hard work is complete and you are well on your way.
 Now let’s take a quick look at the video capabilities of AV receivers and some of the questions you should consider.

-The resolution of your monitor or projector, which could be standard definition, high definition, or 4K, will determine how far you need to go with video processing capabilities.
+The resolution of your monitor or projector, which could be 720p standard definition, 1080p Full HD high definition, 4K, or 8K, will determine what you need for video processing capabilities.

-There are 3 resolution standards that today’s video operates on: standard definition (SD), high definition (HD), and 4K.
-(Yes, 8K televisions have started to appear in stores, but 8K content will take a little while still to establish itself.)
+There most common resolution standards for today’s video are standard definition (SD), high definition (HD), and 4K.
 DVD’s are produced in standard definition, and while HD is the new broadcast standard and all major networks produce everything in HD, they simultaneously run SD channels for those who may not have HD monitors.
-Blu-rays are minimum HD, and most are now offered in 4K, as are the odd live sports broadcast.
+Blu-rays are minimum HD, and most are now offered in 4K.
+Most streaming platforms are available in HD and 4K.

-Many receivers are now capable of upscaling video from SD into HD or all the way to 4K.
-So you can plug in all of your sources, from a DVD player to Blu-ray, PVR and the receiver will take that video signal, regardless of source and output either 1080p or 4K.
-If you have a new HD or 4K display this will be a great feature, and if you are planning to upgrade to HD or 4K over the lifecycle of your receiver you may want to look at upscaling and capitalize on this.
+Many receivers are capable of upscaling video from SD into HD or HD to 4K.
+You can also choose 8K receivers that will upscale 4K content to as close to 8K as possible.
+You can plug in all of your sources, from a DVD player to Blu-ray or streaming box and the receiver will upscale the video signal regardless of source.
+If you have a new 4K or 8K display this will be a great feature, and if you are planning to upgrade to 4K or 8K over the lifecycle of your receiver you may want to look at upscaling and capitalize on this.

-Some receivers will offer HDMI pass-through, which allows the video signal to bypass the internal video processing and go directly to the display device.
-This will be particularly helpful if you have a lot of 3D content that you are going to watch and still want to run all your HDMI patches through the receiver and only have one HDMI connection to your monitor.
-It is also a nice feature in the event you do not want to upscale any of your video and prefer seeing it as it was created.
+Some receivers offer pass-through, and you can choose HDMI, 3D, or 4K/8K pass-through.
+Pass-through allows the video signal to bypass the internal video processing and go directly to the display.
+If you have a lot of 3D content to watch, you’ll want to find a receiver with 3D pass through.
+If you have an 8K TV, you may want to have the option of 8K pass through.
+It’s also a nice feature if you do not want to upscale any of your video and prefer seeing it as it was created.

 Take the next step

-High-quality home theatre has never been as accessible as it is today.
-Technological advancements will probably make that statement hold true for all time.
-Having a home theatre that serves you and your families needs is a rewarding and enjoyable experience, and it all starts with the heart of your system, the AV Receiver.
+Having a home theatre that serves you and your family’s needs is a rewarding and enjoyable experience.
+It all starts with the heart of your system – the AV receiver.
 Find the right one for you at Best Buy.